hanane-issa/HDS_code_snippets/README.md

 # HDS_code-snippets
-Code examples from projects I have worked on.
+Here are three code examples from projects I worked on.

 -ResNet34 units and architecture: building from scratch.